How much does the exam cost?

 May I take notes during the exam?

-Yes, but only using the Notepad feature accessible in the top menu bar of the exam console.
+Yes, you can take notes using the Notepad feature accessible in the top menu bar of the exam console, or use a text file in the command line terminal.
 Please be aware that notes entered here will not be retained or accessible after the exam has ended.
 Ask your proctor if you need help operating the Notepad.

 What are the ID requirements to take the exam?